Judy E. Wilson-Shee, Mayor

 Tim is employed with the Government of New Brunswick as a Technical Services Inspector of Housing with the Department of Social Development.

 He has been very active in the community.
-During his sons’ time in New Maryland Elementary School Tim served as president of the Home and School Association as well as Parent School Support Committee.
+During his sons’ time in the New Maryland Elementary School Tim served as president of the Home and School Association as well as the Parent School Support Committee (PSSC).
 For three years Tim was a member of the Bliss Carman Middle School PSSC.
 When his sons entered Fredericton High School, Tim served on the PSSC until his sons’ graduation.

-Prior to being elected, Tim was a member of the Village Water and Wastewater Committee.
+Prior to being elected, Tim was a member of the Village’s Water and Wastewater Committee.
 While a Councillor he chaired the Water and Wastewater and Transportation Committees and co-chaired the Recreation Committee.

 Alex Scholten, Councillor

-Alex was born and raised in Fredericton but, like many others, he and his family were drawn to the Village of New Maryland because of the great school and community.
-Alex, his wife and two children have lived in New Maryland for the past 16 years.
+Alex was born and raised in Fredericton, however, like many others, he and his family were drawn to the Village of New Maryland because of our great elementary school and community.
+Alex, his wife Tara and their two children, Madison and Caleb, have lived in New Maryland since 2005.

-Alex obtained a Bachelor of Business Administration degree from the University of New Brunswick in 1987 and a Bachelor of Laws degree in 1990.
-In 1996, he completed an MBA in International Business at Dalhousie University.
-Alex has worked for over 12 years as a corporate/commercial lawyer and over 13 years as a small business owner operating two convenience stores, a restaurant and plaza in Miramichi.
-In 2011 he was hired as President of the Canadian Convenience Stores Association – a national trade organization that represents the interests of over 26,000 convenience stores operating in Canada.
-More recently, Alex and two business partners acquired Victory Meat & Produce Market in Fredericton where Alex now acts as President and CEO.
-Through these experiences he has first‐hand knowledge of the challenges that small businesses face especially when dealing with government.
+Alex obtained a Bachelor of Business Administration degree from the University of New Brunswick in 1987 and a Bachelor of Law degree in 1990.
+In 1996, he completed a Master of Business Administration (MBA) in International Business at Dalhousie University.
+Alex has worked for over twelve years as a corporate and commercial lawyer in both Ontario and New Brunswick, as well as over thirteen years as a small business owner operating two convenience stores and a restaurant and plaza in Miramichi.
+In 2011, he was hired as President of the Canadian Convenience Stores Association, which is a national trade organization that represents the interests of over 26,000 convenience store operators in Canada.
+More recently, Alex and his business partner purchased Victory Meat & Produce Market in Fredericton where Alex is President and CEO.
+Through these experiences, he has first‐hand knowledge of the challenges that small businesses face especially when dealing with government.

-Alex has been active in the local community for several years through his participation with the New Maryland Lion’s Club, the PNM Zoomers, the New Maryland Elementary School Home and School Association, New Maryland Recreation and Leisure Services Committee, as a volunteer coach with the New Maryland Minor Soccer Association and the Fredericton District Soccer Association, Fredericton Chamber of Commerce Immigrant Entrepreneur Mentorship Program, Big Brothers and Big Sisters of New Brunswick, the Boys and Girls Clubs of New Brunswick, YMCA competitive basketball club, an active member of the the Board and executive of Ignite Fredericton, and a proud member of the Fredericton Local Immigration Partnership.
+Alex has been active in the local community for several years through his participation with the New Maryland Lions Club; the Parish of New Maryland (PNM) Zoomers; the New Maryland Elementary School Home and School Association; the New Maryland Recreation and Leisure Services Committee; as a volunteer coach with the New Maryland Minor Soccer Association, Fredericton District Soccer Association and the YMCA competitive youth basketball program; a member of the Fredericton Chamber of Commerce Business Immigrant Mentorship Program; a Big Brother and also a Board and executive member of Big Brothers and Big Sisters of New Brunswick and the Boys and Girls Clubs of New Brunswick; a member of the Board and executive of Ignite Fredericton; and a member of the Fredericton Local Immigration Partnership.

-Alex firmly believes in the importance of community service – if you want your community to be a great place to live, work and grow, get involved!
-He is very much looking forward to working on the Village Council.
+Alex firmly believes in the importance of being involved in community service, “If we want our community to be a great place to live, work and grow, we need to be involved!”
+He very much enjoys working with Village Council and staff as we continue to strive to provide the best possible level of service to residents of the Village of New Maryland.

 Mariet van Groenewoud, Councillor

-Mariet has lived in the Village on the Oakland Farm property since 1982 (for 39 years) with her husband, Scott Rynax, who is a lifelong resident.
+Mariet has lived in the Village on the Oakland Farm property since 1982 with her husband, Scott Rynax, who is a lifelong New Maryland resident.
 They have two adult sons who very much enjoyed growing up on the farm.

 She obtained a Bachelor of Science in Biology degree from UNB in 1979.
 Mariet began her career in 1980 as a laboratory technician in potato and dairy research with Agriculture and Agri-food Canada.
 She jokingly tells friends she met her husband “under a cow” since she sometimes helped out at the dairy research barn where he worked as a herdsman.
 When she and her husband were both “downsized” by the federal government in the mid 1990s she was fortunate to move to Service Canada in the positions of Program Officer and Manager until she retired in 2014 after 34 years of service.
 In response to the downsizing, her husband started the small business Oakland Farm & Lodge in 1996 on the property behind their family home.

 Mariet has always valued balance in her life.
-Her immediate family continues to be a very important part of her life and she is also involved in several organizations as a volunteer.
+Her immediate family continues to be a very important part of her life and she is also involved with several organizations as a volunteer.

 In 1991 Mariet became a member of the first Village Council serving as a Councillor for the first term and then serving two more terms as Mayor.
 She played an instrumental role in establishing the Volunteer Fire Department as well as the Wastewater Treatment facility.
 More recently Mariet served on the Village Age-Friendly Committee and the subsequent Seniors Advisory Committee.